- November 17, 2015

 Reasons To Get A Crown

-Tooth Fracture: sometimes a tooth can fracture so greatly it simply breaks in half.
+sometimes a tooth can fracture so greatly it simply breaks in half.
 Other times the fractures are so small they’re invisible.
 Either way a fractured tooth can cause serious pain and other complications!
 A crown can restore a tooth damaged by fractures large and small.
-We’ll simply remove the fractured portion or reshape your tooth to protect microfractures from spreading and causing more pain.
+We’ll simply remove the fractured portion or reshape your tooth to protect micro-fractures from spreading and causing more pain.

-To Support A Bridge: a traditional dental bridge is a false tooth that is attached to a crown on either side of it.
+A traditional dental bridge is a false tooth that is attached to a crown on either side of it.
 Bridges are used to replace missing teeth but they have to attach somewhere!
 By reducing the teeth next to the missing one we create room for abutment crowns that support the bridge.

 Our goal is always to preserve your natural teeth.
 As long as there is plenty of healthy tooth left over after a procedure there’s no reason to extract – not when your natural tooth does a perfect job already!
 Crowns are the perfect way for us to restore look, feel, and function without the need for extraction!

-If you’re concerned over a tooth that has been damaged, an aging filling, or pain that could be due to a fracture we can help!
+If you’re concerned over a tooth that has been damaged, an aging filling, or pain that could be due to a fracture.
+Or just want to hear more reasons to get a dental crown we can help!
 Crowns are a tried and true dental restoration that will give you the exact look you want!

 You can reach Shorewood Family Dental Care by calling 815-725-5991 or you can request an appointment by filling out our online form.
 We look forward to seeing you soon!